 The sampling level of the herring and mackerel fishery has been reduced as the total effort for these fisheries has been reduced significantly.
 This reduction in total effort is caused by the total ITQ's has been concentrated on very few large vessels with significant catching capacity.
-Furthermore, the TAC especially for herring in the North Sea and division IIIa has been reduced by app.
-22 %.
+Furthermore, the TAC especially for herring in the North Sea and division IIIa has been reduced from 2007 to 2008 by app.
+31 %.

-As no discard sampling has been conducted in the sprat fishery some trip in each of the Danish sprat fishing areas has been carried out.
+As no discard sampling has been conducted in the sprat fishery.
 It was decided to change some sampling effort from the mackerel fishery to the sprat fishery, with the aim of verify whether discard occurs in this fishery.
 Very limited amounts of discards occur and it is of no significance.